-Here are some key tips to remember if you, or someone in your family, depend on medicines and are faced with a natural disaster.
+Here are key tips to remember if you, or someone in your family, depend on medicines and become faced with a natural disaster.

 Plan to take your medicines with you